 An article published in the February 2014 issue of Plastic and Reconstructive Surgery®, the official medical journal of the American Society of Plastic Surgery (ASPS) addressed this very issue.
-Along with colleagues of Mashhad University of Medical Sciences, Dr. Kamran Khazaeni conducted a study to determine if changes occur in a person’s voice after undergoing rhinoplasty.
+Dr. Kamran Khazaeni, along with colleagues of Mashhad University of Medical Sciences, conducted a study to determine if changes occur in a person’s voice after undergoing rhinoplasty.
+The conclusion of the article stated that “changes in voice after rhinoplasty are perceptible to patients as well as to experts, but generally don’t cause problems with speech function.”

-The study was performed on 27 people (22 women and 5 men) in Iran, where rhinoplasty is one of the most frequently performed procedures.
-After patients underwent rhinoplasty surgery, researchers made each person answer a questionnaire about how they thought their voice sounded.
-Trained listeners were asked to listen to random before-and-after audios of each patient to determine if there was a significant change in the patients’ voices.
-According to the article, “changes in voice after rhinoplasty are perceptible to patients as well as to experts, but generally don’t cause problems with speech function.”
+The study was performed on 27 people (22 women and five men) in Iran, where rhinoplasty is one of the most frequently performed procedures.
+After patients underwent rhinoplasty surgery, researchers had each person answer a questionnaire about how they thought their voice sounded.
+Trained listeners were asked to monitor random before-and-after audios of each patient to determine if there was a significant change in the patients’ voices.

-These listeners determined that any change in a patient’s voice after surgery was likely due to an increase in hyponasality.
+The listeners determined that any change in a patient’s voice after surgery was likely due to an increase in hyponasality.
 Hyponasal speech is a term used to describe the voice when there is an inadequate amount of air moving through the nasal cavity.
 This condition commonly occurs when a person has a stuffy nose.
 However, they noted that although the rhinoplasty may have slightly changed a patient’s voice, the change in sound would barely be noticed by the untrained ear, if at all.
-More importantly, the researchers concluded that any alteration in the voice did not negatively affect the patient’s lives in any way.
+More importantly, the researchers concluded that any alteration in the voice did not negatively affect patients’ lives in any way.

 Rhinoplasty Pros and Cons